-There are two drugs in use for treating DMO: Lucentis® (ranibizumab) and Eylea® (aflibercept).
+There are four drugs in use for treating DMO: Lucentis (ranibizumab), Eylea (aflibercept) Beovu (Brolucizumab) and Vabysmo (faricimab).
 They act on the blood vessels in the retina to reduce fluid leakage that leads to oedema in the eye.

 The frequency and number of injections depends on how a patient responds to the drug.
 Ask your eye doctor about your treatment programme.
 Do not miss a treatment session – any sight loss cannot be recovered.

-A third drug, Avastin® (bevacizumab), may be used.
+Another drug Avastin® (bevacizumab), may be used.
 However, its routine use is to treat cancer and it is not licensed in the UK for treatment in the eye.
-Some people who have had cataract surgery or who have a particular form of DMO may be offered an intravitreal injection of a steroid drug called Iluvien® (fluocinolone acetonide) or Ozurdex® (dexamethasone).
+Some people who have had cataract surgery or who have a particular form of DMO may be offered an intravitreal injection of a steroid drug called Ozurdex® (dexamethasone) or Iluvien® (fluocinolone acetonide).
 They are slow-release drugs implanted in the eye.
 Iluvien is suitable for people who have had cataract surgery, whereas you may be offered Ozurdex regardless if you have had cataract surgery or not.

 Some people may be offered laser treatment when the DMO does not involve the centre of the macula.
 This treatment aims to stabilise vision and does not generally improve sight.
 It usually involves one or more visits to an outpatient laser clinic for treatment by an ophthalmologist.